Device Spoofing vs. Domain Spoofing: What's the Difference?

 - Low-quality engagement with content (such as comments that are so generic as to apply to anything—e.g. “great content” or “nice video”); and

-- Followers mostly being low-quality accounts who only follow that specific influencer.
+- Followers are mostly low-quality accounts that only follow that specific influencer.

 4: Using an Ad Fraud Solution